esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 > {: .solution}
 {: .challenge}

+## Data repositories

+Many institutions and organisations have data repositories, where we can publish or preserve our reaserch data.
+We need to think about _if_ and _how_ and _where_ we want to share our data.
+Please pay attention to legal basis and protocols for access to sensitive or personal data.

-> ## Data repositories where you can share your research data
+> ## Sharing your research data
 >
-> Many institutions and organisations have data repositories, where we can
-> publish or preserve our reaserch data.
-We need to think about _if_ and _how_
-> and _where_ we want to share our data.
-Let's examine a couple of different
+> Let's examine a couple of different
 > data repositories such as [Zenodo](https://zenodo.org/),
 > [ESGF](https://esgf.llnl.gov/), [CDS](https://cds.climate.copernicus.eu).
 > Answer the following questions for the repository (maybe datasets in the